17+ Most Epic Super Bowl QR Code Ads and More

 Or is it?

-For years PepsiCo aired separate ads for its products such as Mountain Dew, Doritos, and their Pepsi sodas.
+For years, PepsiCo aired separate ads for its products, such as Mountain Dew, Doritos, and its Pepsi sodas.

-But in the Super Bowl LII season, the company made a historical tactic where they joined Doritos and Mountain Dew in one commercial.
+But in the Super Bowl LII season, the company used a historical tactic by joining Doritos and Mountain Dew in one commercial.

-The ad focuses on the lip-synced rap battle between Morgan Freeman and Peter Dinklage to Missy Elliott and Busta Rhymes’ hit beats.
+The ad focuses on the lip-synced rap battle between Morgan Freeman and Peter Dinklage over the beats of Missy Elliott and Busta Rhymes’ hits.

-PepsiCo executives told news outlet NBC that the strategy was taken into action after finding out in market research that Mountain Dew and Doritos actually come in pairs when purchased by young consumers like the Gen Zs.
+PepsiCo executives told news outlet NBC that the strategy was implemented after market research found that Mountain Dew and Doritos are often purchased together by young consumers like Gen Zs.

-And the strategy really got the popularity it deserved as it became a talk-of-the-town during the season.
+The strategy really got the popularity it deserved, becoming a topic during the season.

 What happens when Alexa loses her voice?

-Well, Amazon showed humorous celeb-studded scenarios of what might actually happen if their voice search service fails to function because of a vocal cord issue (much to Jeff Bezos’ surprise).
+Well, Amazon showed humorous, celeb-studded scenarios of what might actually happen if its voice search service fails due to a vocal cord issue (much to Jeff Bezos’ surprise).

-In an attempt to save millions of Alexa-reliant users across the globe, the team hired celebrities like Cardi B, Rebel Wilson, Gordon Ramsay, and Anthony Hopkins as Alexa’s voice replacements.
+In an attempt to save millions of Alexa-reliant users worldwide, the team hired celebrities such as Cardi B, Rebel Wilson, Gordon Ramsay, and Anthony Hopkins to serve as Alexa’s voice replacements.

-But the changes in the voice search service gave confusion rather than answers.
+However, the changes to the voice search service only caused confusion, not answers.

 The cast ended up giving sarcastic, non-serious, creepy, and profanity-filled answers.

 This effectively represents the aftermath of not having the actual Alexa.
-And this is how Amazon was able to market its voice service during the NFL season.
+And this is how Amazon marketed its voice service during the NFL season.

 When you put Kevin Hart on the screen, it’s going to be something your audience will surely remember.